RealismusModding/realismusmodding.github.io/mods/seasons/manual/gameplay/economy.md

 For example, the prices of firewood will increase in the winter due to higher demand, and the prices of wheat will decrease at the end of autumn due to higher supply.

 The prices of some produce, which normally would not be sold by a farm, have been reduced to 0.
 This currently includes grass, hay and straw that hasn't been baled and also grass bales.
 Hay, silage and straw bales can be sold as usual.

+#### Economy information

+Information about the prices can be found on the economy page of the Seasons menu.

+{% include big_image.html title="Economy information" url="/assets/img/mods/seasons/screenshots/economy.jpg" %}

+In your first year, simulated data is shown.
+The price will roughly follow this.
+So you can see when the best time is to buy or sell.
+Every day, the price is updated, so for next year you can use the price information of the year before.

 ### Helper Wages